World War II by country: Nyasaland (Malawi)

 Throughout the war, the Nyasaland Protectorate was an economic asset for the Allies and contributed a significant number of soldiers to fight in the British Army.
 At the outbreak of war, the Acting Governor requested aid, fearful that the German settlers might organize a pro-Nazi uprising.
 In response, 50 soldiers from Southern Rhodesia arrived in Nyasaland by air.
 They returned to Salisbury after only a month, having found no risk of a possible rebellion.
 A number of camps were constructed in Nyasaland intended to house Polish war refugees.
 Additionally, perceived "enemy aliens" – primarily members of the German community, but also Italian settlers – were brought to Southern Rhodesia for internment during the war.

 Many Nyasas fought for the British, primarily as askaris of the King's African Rifles (KAR).
 Others were recruited into the Artillery, Engineers, Service Corps and Medical Corps, placing the total number of enlisted Nyasas at around 27,000.
 Nyasas fought in a number of theatres, including the East African campaign, the Italian invasion of British Somaliland, the Battle of Madagascar, and the Burma campaign.
 Nyasaland's economy benefited from the end of the war as returning soldiers came home with useful skills, such as the 3,000 who had been trained as lorry drivers.

 Oman

 The Sultan of Oman declared war on Germany on September 10, 1939, as it was then part of the British Empire as a protectorate.
 During the Second World War, Great Britain recognized the strategic importance of Oman's geographical location by expanding facilities throughout the country.
 A new airfield was built on Masirah Island, which, from 1943 onwards, housed No. 33 Staging Post.
 In 1943, both Masirah and Ras Al-Hadd became Royal Air Force stations in their own right.
 Units of No. 2925 Squadron of the RAF Regiment guarded these bases while the marine craft was based in Oman to perform air-sea rescue duties.

+Ostland

+The Reichskommissariat Ostland (RKO; lit.
+'Reich Commissariat of Eastland')[a] was an administrative entity of the Reich Ministry for the Occupied Eastern Territories of Nazi Germany from 1941 to 1945.
+It served as the German civilian occupation regime in Lithuania, Latvia, Estonia, and the western part of the Byelorussian SSR during the Eastern Front of World War II.

+Ostland was established after the success of the Wehrmacht's Baltic operation and an initial period of military administration by Army Group North Rear Area based on the equivalent Reichskommissariat Baltenland in German planning documents.[1]
+It was divided into Generalbezirk Estland (Estonia), Generalbezirk Lettland (Latvia), Generalbezirk Litauen (Lithuania), and Generalbezirk Weißruthenien (Belarus) each with its own Nazi collaborationist government and Auxiliary Police under the control of a German Generalkommissar.
+Hinrich Lohse served as the Reichskommissar from 1941 to 1944 and Erich Koch from 1944 to 1945.